EdsonJSF/EdsonJSF/README.md

 # Edson Sánchez

 I am Edson Sánchez, a Full Stack Developer with an extensive track record.
-I've successfully tackled challenging projects, such as​ i​ntegrating a real-time KPI system for an airport, designing a scalable and adaptable returns system for over 2,000 companies with diverse​
-​business models, and I have also been involved in various AI-powered applications.
-My passion for programming constantly drives me, and my​
-​commitment motivates me towards team success, delivering agile and effective solutions.​
+I've successfully tackled challenging projects, such as​ i​ntegrating a real-time KPI system for an airport, designing a scalable and adaptable returns system for over 2,000 companies with diverse​ ​business models, and I have also been involved in various AI-powered applications.
+My passion for programming constantly drives me, and my​ commitment motivates me towards team success, delivering agile and effective solutions.​

 If you are interested in contacting me, I would be very happy to receive an email from you.